Marcroth0/memory-game/README.md

 ### Planning

 I wireframed it using Balsamiq.
+Considering it was a one-page game it didn't require a lot of planning besides the outline viewed below.

 ![wireframe](assets/images/readme-planning.png)